gridu/PYTHON-BASIC/practice/Capstone/README.md

                          to create an equal number of files in parallel.

 All arguments can be set up from console.
 Some of them are provided with default values (as mentioned in help).
-Data schema should support special notation: 'type:what_to_generate', where type is one of \['str', 'int, 'timestamp'\] If type == 'str' then possible what_to_generate values are: 'rand', \['str1', 'str2', ... \], 'some_str', ''.
+Data schema should support special notation: 'type:what_to_generate', where type is one of \['str', 'int, 'timestamp'\].

+If type == 'str' then possible what_to_generate values are: 'rand', \['str1', 'str2', ... \], 'some_str', ''.

 If type == 'int' then possible what_to_generate_values are: 'rand', 'rand(a, b)', '', where of course a and b are some integers.

 If type == 'timestamp' then what_to_generate value should be empty (if provided then it will be ignored).

+Example of correct data schema:

+{“date”:”timestamp:”, “name”: “str:rand”, “type”:”\[‘client’, ‘partner’, ‘government’\]”, “age”: “int:rand(1, 90)”}